Trovagene Company Overview

 Plans for our Precision Cancer Monitoring® (PCM) technology platform are two-fold.
 We believe monitoring patient response to therapy with our PCM diagnostic technology will support the clinical development process for PCM-075.
 We plan to use our expertise and proprietary diagnostic technology to develop a PCM-075 AML biomarker panel so that we can identify patients most likely to respond to therapy and measure their response.

 We have agreements with two large international pharmaceutical companies to provide our CLIA/CAP-accredited tests and laboratory testing services.
 Both companies plan to use our Trovera® liquid biopsy tests as biomarkers to evaluate patients’ response to therapy in their clinical trials.
 We anticipate performing CLIA laboratory testing with other clinical research organizations.
-We also continue to provide access to our Trovera® urine and blood single gene EGFR, KRAS and BRAF tests for physicians and their patients.

 We plan to launch NextCollect™, the first-of-its-kind urine collection and DNA preservation system, for research use only by academic institutions and research laboratories.
 NextCollect™ simplifies the urine collection process and optimizes the preservation of DNA.
 It is designed to be a cost-effective alternative to blood-based DNA collection tubes, and has potentially broad application in oncology and beyond.